trickydee/ultramegausb-atari-st-rpikbd/README.md

 ### Llamatron Dual-Stick Mode

-`Ctrl+F4` enables “Llamatron” mode: if exactly one USB gamepad with two thumbsticks is connected (and both Atari joystick ports are set to USB), the left stick + face buttons continue to drive Joystick 1, the right stick transparently emulates Joystick 0 movement, and the east/right face button (Circle on PlayStation, B on Xbox, A on Switch, B on Stadia) becomes Joystick 0 fire.
-This is handy for twin-stick shooters like *Llamatron* that expect two physical joysticks.
-The mode automatically suspends itself if a second pad is attached or either ST port is switched back to the DB‑9 connector.
+`Ctrl+F4` enables “Llamatron” mode: if exactly one gamepad (USB or Bluetooth) with two thumbsticks is connected (and both Atari joystick ports are set to USB), the left stick + face buttons continue to drive Joystick 1, the right stick transparently emulates Joystick 0 movement, and the east/right face button (Circle on PlayStation, B on Xbox, A on Switch, B on Stadia) becomes Joystick 0 fire. **How it works:**
+- **Left stick** + face buttons control **Joystick 1** (movement and fire)
+- **Right stick** controls **Joystick 0** movement
+- **Right face button** (Circle on PlayStation, B on Xbox, A on Switch, B on Stadia) becomes **Joystick 0 fire**

+**Requirements:**
+- Exactly one gamepad connected (USB or Bluetooth)
+- Both Atari ST joystick ports must be set to USB mode (via the OLED interface or keyboard shortcuts)
+- The gamepad must have two analog thumbsticks

+**Automatic deactivation:**
+The mode automatically suspends itself if:
+- A second gamepad is connected
+- Either ST port is switched back to the DB‑9 connector
+- The gamepad is disconnected

+This feature works seamlessly with both USB and Bluetooth gamepads, allowing you to enjoy twin-stick shooters wirelessly on your Atari ST.